ILadis/geodashgba/README.md

 # Geodash GBA
-Geodash GBA is a demake of the popluar platformer Geometry Dash.
+Geodash GBA is a demake of the popular platformer Geometry Dash.
 The implementation is still work-in-progress.

 <img src="scrot1.png"> <img src="scrot2.png">